Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 Lachine Borough

 Nevertheless, each borough developed its own characteristics, its own personality and its own life.
-Some may be closer to your preferences than others, and this is fine, but they are all worth discovering.
+Some may be closer to your preferences and your liking, and this is fine, but each Montreal borough is definitely worth discovering.

 Population: A total number of 13,861 people live in the Canal electoral district of the Lachine borough.